rdkcentral/rdkservices/docs/api/TextToSpeechPlugin.md

 Notifications are autonomous events, triggered by the internals of the implementation, and broadcasted via JSON-RPC to all registered observers.
 Refer to [[Thunder](#ref.Thunder)] for information on how to register for a notification.

-The following events are provided by the TextToSpeech plugin:
+The following events are provided by the org.rdk.TextToSpeech plugin:

 TextToSpeech interface events: